 Newbie communicates with our customers in a variety of ways about how and where we work.
 This includes on our website and on our products, which are labelled with their country of origin.

-Newbie’s products must not entail any risks for our customers or for those involved in the production process.
+Newbie’s products must not entail any risks to our customers or to those involved in the production process.
 We participate actively in research and development to ensure that products and processes are safe.

 - Sandblasting, which is used in the manufacturing of denim, is not permitted in our production process.